maurits-out/spring-boot-movie-mashup/README.md

 # Spring Boot Movie Mashup

 ## Introduction
 A Movie Mashup application that I use to play around with [Spring](https://spring.io/) related technologies.
+Spring is continuously relasing new technologies or updates existing ones, using this application I hope to keep up with the pace.

 ## What does it do?
 Given the name of a movie this application looks up a set of recommended movies from [TasteDive](https://tastedive.com/).
 For each movie it then looks up the [Rotten Tomatoes](https://www.rottentomatoes.com/) rating from [OMDb API](http://www.omdbapi.com/).

 And yes, this is one of the assignments of the [Python 3 Programming Specialization](https://www.coursera.org/specializations/python-3-programming) course on Coursera.
 It is a nice assignment to try out in Java and Spring.

+## Decomposition
+The application consists of a number of micro services:

+- Movie Mashup
+- Movie Recommender
+- Movie Rater
+- Movie Config